Skip to main content

 Setting up 2FA

-Once you have set up 2FA, the next time you login and enter your Username and Password, you’ll have the option to check a “Remember me for 30 days” box.
-If you check this box, you won’t be asked for 2FA authentication on trusted devices for 30 days, even if the login session expires.
+After setting up 2FA, you'll see a "Remember me for 30 days" option on the login screen.
+Ticking this means you won't be asked for a 2FA code on that device for 30 days, even if your session expires.

 Did this answer your question?